-2. RESTRUCTURING COSTS
+3. RESTRUCTURING COSTS

 During the third quarter of 2017, the Company initiated restructuring activities at its Aerospace segment to support the ongoing effort of improving capacity utilization and operating efficiency to better position the Company for increased profitability and growth.
-Such actions include workforce reductions and the consolidation of operations, which began in the third quarter of 2017 and will continue through the planned completion of restructuring activities in the fourth quarter of 2018.
-The Company currently expects these actions to result in approximately \$7.0 million to \$8.5 million in pre-tax restructuring and transition charges.
+Such actions include workforce reductions and the consolidation of operations, beginning in the third quarter of 2017 through the planned completion of restructuring activities in 2019.
+The Company currently expects these actions to result in approximately \$9.2 million in pre-tax restructuring and transition charges.
 The Company anticipates these actions will result in total cost savings of approximately \$4.0 million annually beginning in 2019.